 \subsubsection{Domain length scaling in the Coulomb Frustrated Ferromagnet}

-The characteristic length scales are governed by the position of the poles of $[v(k)+\mu]^{-1}$.
-See Fig.(\ref{poles}) for an illustration of the pole locations at low temperatures.
+The characteristic length-scales are governed by the position of the poles of $[v(k)+\mu]^{-1}$.
+See Fig. \ref{poles} for an illustration of the pole locations at low temperatures.
 For the frustrated Coulomb ferromagnet of Eq.(\ref{Yukawa+}) in the absence of screening ($\lambda^{-1} =0$),

 Eq.(\ref{domaincoul}) enable us to determine, in our large $n$ analysis, the cross-over temperature $T^*$ at which $\mu^*= \mu(T^*)=2\sqrt{JQ}$.
 At $T=T^*$, the poles lie on the imaginary axis in $k$-plane.
 As the temperature is lowered below $T^*$, the two poles bifurcate.
 This bifurcation gives rise to finite size spatial modulations.
-At temperatures $T< T^{*}$, the four poles slide along a circle of fixed radius of size $(Q/J)^{1/4}$ (see Fig.\ref{poles}).
+At temperatures $T< T^{*}$, the four poles slide along a circle of fixed radius of size $(Q/J)^{1/4}$ (see Fig. \ref{poles}).
 At zero temperature, these four poles merge in pairs to form two poles that lie on the real axis.
 The inverse modulation length is set by the absolute values of the real parts of the poles.
 We will set $\mu \equiv (2\sqrt{JQ}-\delta\mu)$.
 In the following, we will obtain the dependence of the real part of the poles on $\delta\mu$.
 The poles of $1/(v(k) + \mu)$ are determined by

 At $\mu = \mu^*$, the angle $\theta = \pi/2$.
 This point corresponds to the transition between (i) the high temperature region ($T> T^{*}$) wherein the system does not exhibit any modulations and (ii) the low temperature region ($T<T^{*}$).
-[See Fig.(\ref{poles}).]
+[See Fig. \ref{poles}.]
 Eq.(\ref{long}) implies that $ \cos 2 \theta = [1 - \frac{\delta \mu}{\mu*}]$ or